stijn-dejongh/lovecraft_public_domain/raw_converts/wid.md

-saw certain things, you will merely answer that I did not wake then; and that everything was a dream until the moment when I rushed out of the house, stumbled to the shed where I had seen the old Ford, and seized that ancient vehicle for a mad, aimless race over the haunted hills which at last landed me&mdash;after hours of jolting and winding through forest-threatened labyrinths&mdash;in a village which turned out to be Townshend.
+saw certain things, you will merely answer that I did not wake then; and that everything was a dream until the moment when I rushed out of the house, stumbled to the shed where I had seen the old Ford, and seized that ancient vehicle for a mad, aimless race over the haunted hills which at last landed me--after hours of jolting and winding through forest-threatened labyrinths--in a village which turned out to be Townshend.

   You will also, of course, discount everything else in my report; and declare that all the pictures, record-sounds, cylinder-and-machine sounds, and kindred evidences were bits of pure deception practiced on me by the missing Henry Akeley.
-You will even hint that he conspired with other eccentrics to carry out a silly and elaborate hoax&mdash;that he had the express shipment removed at Keene, and that he had Noyes make that terrifying wax record.
+You will even hint that he conspired with other eccentrics to carry out a silly and elaborate hoax--that he had the express shipment removed at Keene, and that he had Noyes make that terrifying wax record.
-It is odd, though, that Noyes has not even yet been identified; that he was unknown at any of the villages near Akeley&rsquo;s place, though he must have been frequently in the region.
-I wish I had stopped to memorise the licence-number of his car&mdash;or perhaps it is better after all that I did not.
-For I, despite all you can say, and despite all I sometimes try to say to myself, know that loathsome outside influences must be lurking there in the half-unknown hills&mdash;and that those influences have spies and emissaries in the world of men.
+It is odd, though, that Noyes has not even yet been identified; that he was unknown at any of the villages near Akeley's place, though he must have been frequently in the region.
+I wish I had stopped to memorise the licence-number of his car--or perhaps it is better after all that I did not.
+For I, despite all you can say, and despite all I sometimes try to say to myself, know that loathsome outside influences must be lurking there in the half-unknown hills--and that those influences have spies and emissaries in the world of men.
 To keep as far as possible from such influences and such emissaries is all that I ask of life in future.

-  When my frantic story sent a sheriff&rsquo;s posse out to the farmhouse, Akeley was gone without leaving a trace.
+  When my frantic story sent a sheriff's posse out to the farmhouse, Akeley was gone without leaving a trace.
 His loose dressing-gown, yellow scarf, and foot-bandages lay on the study floor near his corner easy-chair, and it could not be decided whether any of his other apparel had vanished with him.
-The dogs and livestock were indeed missing, and there were some curious bullet-holes both on the house&rsquo;s exterior and on some of the walls within;
+The dogs and livestock were indeed missing, and there were some curious bullet-holes both on the house's exterior and on some of the walls within;
 but beyond this nothing unusual could be detected.
 No cylinders or machines, none of the evidences I had brought in my valise, no queer odour or vibration-sense, no footprints in the road, and none of the problematical things I glimpsed at the very last.

   I stayed a week in Brattleboro after my escape, making inquiries among people of every kind who had known Akeley; and the results convince me that the matter is no figment of dream or delusion.
-Akeley&rsquo;s queer purchases of dogs and ammunition and chemicals, and the cutting of his telephone wires, are matters of record; while all who knew him&mdash;including his son in California&mdash;concede that his occasional remarks on strange studies had a certain consistency.
+Akeley's queer purchases of dogs and ammunition and chemicals, and the cutting of his telephone wires, are matters of record; while all who knew him--including his son in California--concede that his occasional remarks on strange studies had a certain consistency.
 Solid citizens believe he was mad, and unhesitatingly pronounce all reported evidences mere hoaxes devised with insane cunning and perhaps abetted by eccentric associates; but the lowlier country folk sustain his statements in every detail.
 He had shewed some of these rustics